simbrain/simbrain/README.md

 ## Release Notes for Simbrain 3.03
 (Summer 2018)
-- This is a last or nearly last release in the Simbrain 3.0 series.
-Development efforts are shifting to 3.1
-- It may be possible to open some 3.02 workspace or networks in 3.03, but results will vary.
 - Improved clamping.
 Select nodes and / or synapses and click Shift-F. Repeat to toggle.
 A bold outline indicates clamped nodes or frozen synapses.
 - Improved zooming / panning.
 Now based on Command / Control drag (rather than Shift-drag).
 This makes it possible to select items while zoomed in.
 Also auto-zoom mode changes are now based on single clicks, which is more intuitive.
 - Added a command for resizing all windows.
 Renamed old window-gathering method "gather windows"